> A.L. Lloyd > Songs > The Lover’s Ghost

 Frankie Armstrong sang The Lover’s Ghost in 1996 on her ballad album Till the Grass O’ergrew the Corn.
 The sleeve notes commented:

 A glorious tune and a stately text, this song recounts the ultimate nightmare for any lover and does so with a kind of unflinching tenderness.
 Frankie first heard it sung many years ago by Bert Lloyd, on of her most important influences.
 The version is that learned by P.W.
 Joyce as a child in Glenosheen, County Limerick and published in his Old Irish Folk Music and Songs (1909).
-The ballad is close to many non-ghostly night visiting songs, such as Here’s a Health to all True Lovers, The Light of the Moon and the admirable, but sorely mistreated I’m a Rover.
+The ballad is close to many non-ghostly night visiting songs, such as Here’s a Health to All True Lovers, The Light of the Moon and the admirable, but sorely mistreated I’m a Rover.

 Kathryn Roberts sang Golden Bird in 2003 on Equation’s CD Return to Me.
 Kathryn Roberts and Sean Lakeman recorded it again for their 2020 album On Reflection.